silverstripe/silverstripe-userhelp-content/docs/en/01_Managing_your_website/00_Overview.md

 ### Security

 The Security section enables you to set up and administer users and user groups as well as control access to various pages.
-You can also upload these settings in the form of a csv file.
+You can also upload these settings in the form of a CSV file.

 ### Settings